jolaya182/reactLabelCreater/README.md

-# giveTakeGo
+# reactLabelMaker
-node express based API
+a react based font end stepper application that produces a label for shiping

 ## To Run: